-Electric linear actuators from IAI are available as rod, slider and slide table types as well as with toothed belt drive.
-They are equipped with a stepper motor or servo motor and often already have a battery-free absolute encoder as standard.
+Electric linear drives from IAI are available as rod types, slider types and slide table types.
+They are equipped with a 24 V stepper motor or 24 V / 230 V servo motor and often already with a battery-free absolute encoder as standard.

 The product range of linear actuators consists of the RoboCylinder series, which are characterised by high user-friendliness, simple programming as well as compact design.
-Their focus is on covering common customer requirements and are therefore relatively inexpensive.
+Their focus is on covering common customer requirements.

-Electric slider type actuators and axes with toothed belt drive from the IntelligentActuators product line complete the product portfolio.
+Electric slider type actuators from the IntelligentActuators product line complete the product portfolio.
 They meet higher requirements than RoboCylinders in terms of payload, speed, acceleration and precision.

 RoboCylinder - compact and bend-proof actuators

 Inexpensive, high-precision and extremely bend-proof axes with 1/5 of the operating costs of a pneumatic system.

 These electrical high-performance axes are available with stepping motors or servo drives and – unlike air cylinders – combine the possibility of multi-point positioning with the capability to change speed and acceleration.

 IntelligentActuator - high payload, high speed and long strokes